Lindt Cafe siege: Hostage-taking and negotiations

-Monis entered the Lindt Chocolate Café at 53 Martin Place, Sydney, at 8:33 am Sydney local time (AEDT) on 15 December 2014 (UTC+11).
-The café is located directly across from the Seven News television studios, and near the Reserve Bank of Australia, the headquarters of the Commonwealth Bank, Westpac bank, and Martin Place underground train station.
+Monis entered the Lindt Chocolate Café at 53 Martin Place, Sydney, at 8:33 am Sydney local time on 15 December 2014 (AEDT, UTC+11).
+The café was located directly across from the Seven News television studios, and near the Reserve Bank of Australia, the headquarters of the Commonwealth Bank, Westpac, and Martin Place underground train station.

-The situation began at 9:44 am, when Monis forced Tori Johnson, the manager of the café, to phone 000.
+The hostage situation began at 9:44 am, when Monis forced Tori Johnson, the manager of the café, to phone 000.

 Monis was bearded, wearing a black cap and wearing a black headband with the inscription, in Arabic: "We are ready to sacrifice for you, O Mohammad."
 He was carrying a blue sports bag, and armed with a sawed-off pump-action shotgun.

 The shotgun was old but could fire four shots in five seconds.

 Monis used hostages as human shields.
-He had disabled the automatic sliding glass doors of the café.
+He had chained and locked the automatic sliding glass doors of the café.

 Monis claimed there were four "devices" located around Sydney.
-However, New South Wales Police Commissioner Andrew Scipione said that none of the alleged devices were found during investigations.
+Then New South Wales Police Commissioner Andrew Scipione said that none of the alleged devices were found during searches.
 Monis also demanded that a hostage ask all media to broadcast that "this is an attack on Australia by the Islamic State".
 In addition, he demanded that an Islamic State flag be delivered to him, although the request was never fulfilled.

 Hostages were ordered to hold up a Black Standard flag, with the shahādah in white Arabic letters (an Islamic creed declaring: "There is no God but Allah, and Muhammad is the messenger of God"), against the window of the café.
 Some news reports initially mistook it for the flag used by the Islamic State of Iraq and the Levant (ISIL).

 Monis demanded to speak to the Australian Prime Minister live on radio, but this demand was rejected.
 This was relayed by hostage Marcia Mikhael, who said that she "lost it" when told that the Prime Minister was too busy, saying, "I don't care what [Abbott] is doing right now...I'm sure there's nothing more important happening in Australia...than the lives of the people in this café..."